 Once an investor decides to allocate to private equity, the next question is "How?"
-There are several important challenges associated with realizing the historic high returns of the private equity asset class given the corresponding high volatility, illiquidity, and the sometimes very confusing range of implementation alternatives available.
-Important considerations include cyclicality, the disparity of returns amongst upper, median and lower quartile performing private equity firms, stages and vintage years, the importance of identifying and gaining access to top-tier managers, terms and conditions, conflicts of interest and the difficulty of sorting through all of this as a relatively small investor.
+There are several important challenges associated with realizing the historic high returns of the private equity asset class given the corresponding illiquidity, and the sometimes very confusing range of implementation alternatives available.
+Important considerations include cyclicality, the disparity of returns amongst upper, median and lower quartile performing private equity firms, stages and vintage years, the importance of identifying and gaining access to top-tier managers, terms and conditions, conflicts of interest and the difficulty of sorting through all of this as a 'relatively' small investor.
 A successful program will be long-term in nature, diversified across geography, stages and vintage years, and have access to the best managers in the business.
 For other than the largest institutional investors, this turns out to be a rather tall order.

 Access to the top-tier funds has always been difficult.
-In the venture capital and small to mid-cap buyout market it is extremely difficult, globally.
+In the venture capital and small to mid-cap buyout market it is extremely difficult globally.
 In the US the equivalent of 'irrational exuberance' in late 1990's venture capital created an overhang of capital that took several years to absorb.
 The consequence was that the better funds downsized, coming back to the market less frequently making access all the more difficult.
-A similar situation unfolded in the buyout market as abundant liquidity facilitated massive fund raising and transaction activity in 2004-6.
-The collapse of the credit markets in 2007 brought activity to a near standstill, leaving a worrisome overhang of unused capital and problem credits associated with deals, particularly in the large cap market.
-Two consequences are returns in that sector will be badly damaged for some time to come, and, there now exists additional pressure to put money to work at a time when credit is in lesser supply.
-Investors are aggressively seeking out the more experienced small and mid-cap managers, making the individual investor's job very difficult.
+A similar situation unfolded in the buyout market as abundant liquidity facilitated massive fundraising and transaction activity in 2004-7.
+The collapse of the credit markets in 2008 brought activity to a near standstill, leaving a worrisome overhang of unused capital and problem credits associated with deals, particularly in the large cap market.
+As we entered 2013, the buyout market had largely succeeded in restructuring a 'wall of debt' created in 2005-8 but is left with several hundred million dollars in unused capital that, if all put to work before funds must contractually release uncommitted capital back to investors, will have a difficult time generating meaningful returns.